crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Strength
   Abbreviated to "Str".
-Increases your damage with melee weapons (except for long and short blades).
+Increases your damage with melee weapons (except for long and short blades), with unarmed combat, and with throwing weapons.
 Reduces penalties from wearing heavy armour.

 Intelligence
   Abbreviated to "Int".
 Affects your odds of successfully casting spells and how